yttrian/glyph.kt/README.md

 In order to host your own copy of Glyph, some set up will be required.

-This will be further documented in detail later, but the basic idea is that you will need to create and train an agent on DialogFlow to respond to different prompts, and set all the needed environmental variables used in the code.
+1. Create and train a [DialogFlow](https://dialogflow.cloud.google.com/) agent that understands all actions Glyph's skills refer to
+   - Action is in the format "skill.feedback"
+   - All references entities must be understood too
+   - A free ("Trial") plan is sufficient
+   - You should disable "Log interaction to Dialogflow"
+2. Create a Reddit application for the Reddit skill
+3. Create a PostgreSQL database and Redis data store
+4. Set the needed environment variables as seen in the application.conf files
+5. Build and start the bot and config website

+If you modify Glyph, [you must make your source code and changes publicly available](LICENSE).